-Buffelgrass is a dense grass that was introduced for cattle forage in the 1930's.
-Buffelgrass grows densely between the sparse desert plants and can fuel large, hot fires that the desert plants are not adapted for.
+Buffelgrass is a dense grass that was introduced for cattle forage in the 1930s.
+Buffelgrass grows densely between the sparse desert plants and can fuel large, hot fires to which desert plants are not adapted.
 These fires can lead to increased runoff and erosion, which in turn cause larger floods and damage the landscape.
-The park has a well developed program to remove buffelgrass from within the park boundaries but buffelgrass re-sprouts because it spreads from the neighborhoods in Tucson into the park.
-Beating buffelgrass is a community effort to eradicate it from yards, parks, roadsides and the park.
+The park has a well-developed program to remove buffelgrass from within the park boundaries, but buffelgrass re-sprouts because it spreads from the neighborhoods in Tucson into the park.
+Beating buffelgrass is a community effort to eradicate it from yards, parks, roadsides, and the park.

-Tamarisk has devastated the river corridors in the southwestern United States but Saguaro NP has largely escaped the damage.
-Before 2006 there were very few tamarisks growing in the park.
-A large flood in 2006 spread thousands of seedlings along Rincon Creek drainage from a few old, established trees upstream.
+Tamarisk has devastated many river corridors in the southwestern United States, but Saguaro NP has largely escaped the damage.
+Before 2006, there were very few tamarisks growing in the park.
+But a large flood that year spread thousands of seedlings along Rincon Creek drainage from a few old, established trees upstream.
 Park staff manually removed thousands of seedlings and several large trees in the drainage, protecting the park from an epidemic.
-Quick action by park officials prevents a major outbreak.
-Although there are no established populations of tamarisk in the park right now NPS staff are constantly monitoring the streams for new growth.
+Quick action by park officials prevented a major outbreak.
+Although there are no established populations of tamarisk in the park right now, NPS staff are constantly monitoring the streams for new growth.

 The single largest invasive animal threat to aquatic species in the park is the American bullfrog.
-Although the bullfrog is native in the eastern United State it has few predators in the west allowing it spread out of control.
-Bullfrogs ravenously eat everything in their path and are carriers (but not susceptible)to the chytridiomycosis, a dangerous fungus that kills amphibians including lowland leopard frogs.
-In Tucson, bullfrogs live in golf courses water features, fountains and backyard ponds.
-They pose a real threat to the populations of leopard frogs that are still found in the park.
+Although the bullfrog is native in the eastern United States, it has few predators in the West, allowing it spread out of control.
+Bullfrogs ravenously eat everything in their path and are carriers of (but not susceptible to) the chytridiomycosis, a dangerous fungus that kills amphibians, including lowland leopard frogs.
+In Tucson, bullfrogs live in golf-course water features, fountains, and backyard ponds.
+They pose a real threat to the populations of lowland leopard frogs still found in the park.

-John Jarvis, the director of the National Park Service, has declared that "climate change is fundamentally the greatest threat to the integrity of our national parks that we have ever experienced."
+Former National Park Service Director Jon Jarvis declared that "climate change is fundamentally the greatest threat to the integrity of our national parks that we have ever experienced."
 Currently, our planet is critically changing.
-At Saguaro National Park that means that our droughts will be longer, the temperatures will be warmer, and storms, when they do occur, will be more intense.
+At Saguaro National Park, climate change means our droughts will likely be longer, temperatures will be warmer, and storms will be more intense.
 The vulnerability of the park's water resources will only be heightened by these changes.
-Drought stressed landscape will be more susceptible to invasive species, wildfires will be sparked more easily when fuel is dry, intense precipitation will run-off more quickly instead of infiltrating into the soil and thirsty cities will rely more heavily on groundwater supplies as surface water dwindles.
+A drought-stressed landscape will be more susceptible to invasive species.
+Wildfires will be sparked more easily when fuel is dry.
+Intense precipitation will run-off more quickly instead of infiltrating into the soil.
+And thirsty cities will rely more heavily on groundwater supplies as surface water dwindles.

-There are things you can do to help our water resources.
+There are things you can do to help conserve our water resources.